themrinalsinha/tmsutils/README.md

 Classes:
 - `S3` (wrapper for S3 data storages)
     - `file_exists` - check if given key exists or not
-    - `get_temperory_link` - get temperory download link for a given key
+    - `get_temporary_link - get temporary download link for a given key
     - `upload` - upload your file or directory to s3 storage
     - `download` - download given key or entire folder from s3 storage

 - `FileIO` (wrapper for https://file.io 'snapchat' of file sharing)
-    - NOTE: it requires 'curl' commandline tool to be installed
+    - NOTE: it requires 'curl' command line tool to be installed
     - `upload` - upload file to 'https://file.io' and returns file download link
     - `download` - download file from the given file.io url to given location

-CLI (Commandline Utilities):
+CLI (Command line Utilities):
 - `gi` (designed to help you create .gitignore files for your git repositories)
     - It is used to generate gitignore for `operating systems`, `IDEs`, or `Programming Languages`
     - The below command will generate .gitignore for python (PL) and code (IDE) in same place.